ISSOLANO27/rectangle-calculator/README.md

 # Rectangle Calculator
-Displays the Area and Perimeter of a rectangle using inheritance
+Displays the Area and Perimeter of a rectangle or square using dataclass

 ## Installation